elomaur/100-days-of-code/log.md

 **Today's Progress**: Worked on a method challenge where I added a GetDisplayText() method to a media type class.
 Read a bit from the book.

 **Thoughts:** I will keep practicing until it syncs in.

+# R1 Day16: November 8, 2018

+**Today's Progress**: Took it easy today and switched gears from learning C# to go through front-end challenges on freecodecamp.
+Revised lessons in HTML and CSS that I had abandonned since 2015.

+**Thoughts:** easy day.